VighneshNatarajanGanesh/man-computer-programmer-woman-Homemaker-Debiasing/README.md

 * Section 1 deals with finding similarity of words.
 To find similarity between words we use cosine similarity on their word vectors.
 * Section 2 deals with the task of word anology
 * Section 3 deals with debiasing word vectors.

+This notebook is deriver from the MOOC course [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) by deeplearning.ai